georgeabr/linux-howtos/dell-fan-control.md

 #!/bin/bash

 # Configuration for your sensors and fans
-# Ensure these paths are correct for your system
 CPU_TEMP_DEV="/sys/class/hwmon/hwmon8/temp4_input"
 FAN1_RPM_DEV="/sys/class/hwmon/hwmon7/fan1_input"  # This is for CPU Fan FAN2_RPM_DEV="/sys/class/hwmon/hwmon7/fan2_input"  # This is for GPU Fan